 The 12 foundational requirements and list of controls of PCI-DSS 3.2.1 will still be a part of PCI-DSS 4.0.
 But the addition of the customized implementation option introduces new flexibility for companies to use a broader range of methods and technologies to achieve each PCI objective.
 And, ultimately, organizations might find a cheaper or simpler way to comply.

-Although we don’t know the exact date or month when PCI-DSS 4.0 will be released, the best guess is sometime in the latter part of 2020 or early 2021.
-Based on this estimate – and since most of the foundational requirements will stay in the same in 4.0 -- it is likely that organizations will be required to comply with the new standard sometime midway through 2021.
+Although we don’t know the exact date or month when PCI-DSS 4.0 will be released, the best guess is sometime in the early to mid 2022.
+Based on this estimate – and since most of the foundational requirements will stay in the same in 4.0 – it is likely that organizations will be required to comply with the new standard sometime through late 2022.
 This isn’t official yet, but prior PCI-DSS releases have provided generous lead time to help organizations comply with the standard, and we expect the same to be the case with 4.0.

 The introduction of the customized implementation approach in PCI-DSS 4.0 gives businesses more flexibility.
 As long as they implement solutions that achieve the intended outcome of a specific PCI objective, organizations no longer are forced to follow the methods prescribed by the PCI-SSC (or implement a burdensome compensating control).